-She is also suspicious of for-profit online schools, which she described as offering “fly-by-night” programs which enables student to “essentially purchase their degree,” and like Lazar, thinks accreditation is key.
+She is also suspicious of for-profit online schools, which she described as offering “fly-by-night” programs which enable students to “essentially purchase their degree,” and like Lazar, thinks accreditation is key.

 However, while a candidate who has been resident at a brick and mortar institution is preferable, Wigglesworth said she would be unlikely to ask a candidate from an established school whether they took classes online or in person.

-“It’s never occurred to to ask whether someone got their degree online,” she said.
+“It’s never occurred to ask whether someone got their degree online,” she said.

 In many cases, a person’s experience is more important than their qualifications, whether taken online or offline, Noll said.

-He added he would be “open minded” when reviewing a resume which included online qualifications, especially if the candidate was from a developing country where there are fewer options when it comes to getting quality degrees.
+He added he would be “open-minded” when reviewing a resume that included online qualifications, especially if the candidate was from a low-income country where there are fewer options when it comes to getting quality degrees.